 Designing any product or environment involves the consideration of many factors, including aesthetics, engineering options, environmental issues, industry standards, safety concerns, and cost.
 Often, products and environments are designed for the average user.
-In contrast, UD is “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (www.ncsu.edu/ncsu/design/cud/pubs_p/docs/poster.pdf).
-For example, a standard door is not accessible to everyone.
-If a large switch is installed, the door becomes accessible to more people, including some wheelchair users.
-Applying UD principles could lead to the installation of sensors that signal the door to open when anyone approaches, making the building accessible to everyone—a small child, a man carrying a large box, an elderly woman, a person using a walker or wheelchair.
+In contrast, UD is “the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (Center for Universal Design).
+When designers apply UD principles, their products and environments meet the needs of potential users with diverse characteristics that include disabilities.

 Making a product or environment accessible to people with disabilities often benefits others.
 For example, sidewalk curb cuts, designed to make sidewalks and streets accessible to those using wheelchairs, are today often used by kids on skateboards, parents with baby strollers, and delivery staff with rolling carts.
 When television displays in noisy areas of airports and restaurants are captioned, they are more accessible to people who are deaf and everyone else.

 A Universal Design of Instruction (UDI) framework was developed through DO-IT’s Center for Universal Design in Education (CUDE) at the University of Washington.
 A definition that is used for the application of the UDI, modified from the basic definition of UD, is the design of teaching and learning products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.